idaholab/moose/framework/doc/content/syntax/Materials/index.md

 Objects can weakly couple to material properties that may or may not exist.

-1. `getOptionalMaterialProperty<TYPE>("property_name")` retrieves a pointer to a property with a name "property_name" to be consumed by the object.
+1. `getOptionalMaterialProperty<TYPE>("property_name")` retrieves an optional property with a name "property_name" to be consumed by the object.
-1. `getOptionalADMaterialProperty<TYPE>("property_name")` retrieves a pointer to a property with a name "property_name" to be consumed by the object that will include automatic differentiation.
+1. `getOptionalADMaterialProperty<TYPE>("property_name")` retrieves an optional property with a name "property_name" to be consumed by the object that will include automatic differentiation.

-This API returns a reference to a pointer to a material property.
-If the requested property is not provided by any material this pointer will remain `nullptr` and it is the consuming object's responsibility to check for this before dereferencing the pointer.
-Note that the pointer value is only finalized _after_ all materials have been constructed, so a `nullptr` check must _not_ be made in the constructor of a material class but either at time of first use in `computeQpProperties` or in `initialSetup`.
+This API returns a reference to an optional material property (`OptionalMaterialProperty` or  `OptionalADMaterialProperty`).
+If the requested property is not provided by any material this reference will evaluate to `false`.
+It is the consuming object's responsibility to check for this before accessing the material property data.
+Note that the state of teh returned reference  is only finalized _after_ all materials have been constructed, so a validity check must _not_ be made in the constructor of a material class but either at time of first use in `computeQpProperties` or in `initialSetup`.

 ## Property Names id=property-names